hikeventures/hikeventures.github.io/_posts/best/2015-06-11-best-backpack-for-packrafting.markdown

   - packrafting
 layout: post
 ---
 In this blog post I would like to present the best backpacks with are available for packrafting.

 Having used the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html) for the last 3 years on my packrafting trips I was interested to see which alternatives would be available on the market.

-Gernerally, speaking I was not able to find any alternative to the HMG Porter 4400 which is that light and feels like a proper backpack when I bought it.
+Gernerally speaking I was not able to find any alternative to the HMG Porter 4400 which is that light and feels like a proper backpack when I bought it.

 Have a look on our <a href="#list">weight comparison table</a> or <a href="#list">watch us</a> packrafting in Sweden.

 ---